 Nonprofit Board Governance Training

-One of Leadership Columbus’s long-range goals is to provide our alumni, individuals, nonprofits and companies with the essential education and training needed to support, develop and hone board governance skills that are critical to the success of nonprofits in our region.
+Leadership Columbus strives to provide our alumni, individuals, nonprofits and companies with the essential education and training needed to support, develop and hone board governance skills that are critical to the success of nonprofits in our region.
 By ensuring individuals have the tools and insights they need to be effective and impactful board members, both the individual and the organization they serve benefit.
 Whether you are looking to get involved in a nonprofit board or are already serving on a board and want to enhance your expertise, this training will help you get the most out of nonprofit board service.

-Formatted into a two-part, virtual training, the session combines information on board governance standards and best practices with first-hand experiences from people actively serving in the field to create a unique and enriching educational opportunity.
+Formatted into a two-part, virtual training, the session combines information on board governance standards and best practices with first-hand experiences from experts actively serving in the field to create a unique and enriching educational opportunity.
 The registration fee is $475 per person.

 Attendees will learn about: